ajaykarwal/inspect-fm/_pages/subscribe.md

   permalink: /subscribe/
 ---

-Hit the subscribe button at any of these locations
+Hit the subscribe button at any of these locations to automatically receive the latest episodes when they are released.

 [iTunes]({{ site.itunes }})